Maruti Suzuki sells over 160,700 units of Swift in CY 2020

-New Delhi, Jan 23 (IANS) Automobile manufacturer Maruti Suzuki has sold over 160,700 units of its premium hatchback Swift in CY 2020.
+New Delhi: Automobile manufacturer Maruti Suzuki has sold over 160,700 units of its premium hatchback Swift in CY 2020.

 According to the company, over 2.3 million units of the premium hatchback have been sold in the past 15 years.